 where the integration path is taken to include all the positive-energy poles in the strength function.
-We set the half counterclockwise arc $A_1$ from $\omega=-iR_{A_1}$ to $iR_{A_1}$ centered at the origin, and a line on the imaginary axis from $\omega=iR_{A_1}$ to $\omega=-iR_{A_1}$ to encircle all the poles in the range of $0 < \Omega_\lambda < R_{A1}$.
+The contour consists of a half counterclockwise arc $A_1$ from $\omega=-iR_{A_1}$ to $iR_{A_1}$ centered at the origin and a line on the imaginary axis from $\omega=iR_{A_1}$ to $\omega=-iR_{A_1}$, which encircles all the poles in the range of $0 < \Omega_\lambda < R_{A1}$.
 For a Hermitian operator $\hat{F}$ the integration along the imaginary axis vanishes, and Eq.~(\ref{eq:A1}) is derived.
-We refer Ref.~\cite{PhysRevC.91.044323} for more detailed discussion on the complex-energy FAM for the sum rules.
+I refer the reader Ref.~\cite{PhysRevC.91.044323} for a more detailed discussion on the complex-energy FAM for the sum rules.